Donald Ross (golf course architect)

 In the 1930s, he revolutionized greenskeeping practices in the southern United States when he oversaw the transition of the putting surfaces at Pinehurst No. 2 from oiled sand to Bermuda grass.
-Ross also designed the course at Sedgefield Country Club in Greensboro, North Carolina which is home to the PGA Tour's Wyndham Championship.
-Currently, Sedgefield Country Club is one of only two regular Donald Ross designs on the PGA Tour (along with Detroit Golf Club which began hosting the Rocket Mortgage Classic in 2019).
-Aronimink Golf Club, located in Newtown Square, Pennsylvania, played host to the AT&T National in 2010 and 2011.
+Ross also designed the course at Sedgefield Country Club in Greensboro, North Carolina.
+Currently, Sedgefield Country Club is one of only three regular Donald Ross designs on the PGA Tour.

-Ross was a founding member and first president of the American Society of Golf Course Architects, which was formed at Pinehurst in 1947.
-He was admitted to the World Golf Hall of Fame in 1977, a high honor rarely awarded for anything other than playing success.